blackedxyz/cnc-ddraw/README.md

 - Freddi Fish: Maze Madness
 - Freddi Fish: The Case of the Creature of Coral Cove
 - Freddi Fish: The Case of the Haunted Schoolhouse
+- Freddi Fish: The Case of the Hogfish Rustlers of Briny Gulch
 - Freddi Water Worries
 - Future Cop L.A.P.D
 - G-Police